 For Food Competitions: Fillings, frostings, glazes, and meringues are not permitted to contain cream cheese, sour cream, heavy cream, or whipped cream if they are not fully cooked/baked.
 These items are allowed as ingredients in food products IF the final product is cooked/baked.
 Additionally, raw milk, raw milk products or uncooked eggs/egg whites are not permitted.
-Eggs/egg whites that have been cooked to 160°F (i.e. pasteurized or included as part of a batter and baked)
+Eggs/egg whites that have been cooked to 160°F (i.e., pasteurized or included as part of a batter and baked) are acceptable.

-are acceptable.
 No home-canned fruits, vegetables, or meats are permitted as ingredients in food products.

-Foods should be transported to the competition in a way that minimizes contamination and maintains the quality of the food (i.e. foods that are judged as frozen should remain frozen at all times).
+Foods should be transported to the competition in a way that minimizes contamination and maintains their quality (i.e., foods judged as frozen should remain frozen).

-Recipes must be provided that identifies all ingredients that were used in each part of the product.
+Recipes must be provided that identifies all ingredients used in each part of the product.
 Any ingredient that could be a potential allergen must be clearly identified.
 Each food product must be labeled with the following information: